-Q. How do I vote?
+Q. How do I vote my shares prior to the Annual Meeting?

-A. If you are a shareholder of record, meaning that your Common Shares are registered in your name, you have four voting options.
-You may vote:

-By Mail-signed proxy card must be received by May 15, 2018
+- A. If you are a shareholder of record, meaning that your Common Shares are registered in your name, you have three voting options.
+You may vote: - By Mail-signed proxy card must be received by May 14, 2019